contentacms/contentacms.github.io/index.md

 Choosing your own front-end technology is one of common reasons to choose a decoupled approach.
 In a decoupled architecture you can also have multiple front-ends at the same time.
 Contenta gives you examples on how to build a consumer application in different technologies.

+We will implement the [same wireframes](https://www.drupal.org/node/2818741#comment-12122841) than the Out of the Box Initiative, so all the demo applications can be compared.
+Even though all applications will have the same structure each one will choose their look and feel.
+Angular may use [material design](https://material.io/guidelines/material-design/introduction.html), elm may use [bootstrap](http://getbootstrap.com/), etc.

 | Fron-end | Status      | Link  |
 |:---------|:------------|:------|
 | Elm      | In progress | [Repo](https://github.com/contentacms/contenta_jsonapi__elm)  |